Ancient China: How Do We Live?

 Students explore how different digital tools, in particular digital games, can be used to promote awareness about important social issues, and in turn, bring forward positive change.
 The Seventh Graders browse the Games for Change website to construct their own answers to what makes a game fun to play, how games can educate players, and what factors to consider when creating a game.
 Working in small groups, students make their own video games using a block-based programming language known as Scratch.
 In addition, students build game controllers to accompany their video game using the invention kit, Makey Makey.

-In Seventh Grade, the French curriculum builds on the skills, vocabulary, and structures acquired in earlier years.
+In Seventh Grade French class, the French curriculum builds on the skills, vocabulary, and structures acquired in earlier years.
 Over their two years in the Junior High, students will complete a typical French 1 curriculum.
 The curriculum is taught through interactive storytelling techniques, and student participation becomes a key contributing factor to the development of oral fluency.
 Most students are able to speak spontaneously in response to a situation, a picture prompt, or a written story or article, and are able to write lengthy pieces with a good degree of accuracy.
 Each unit of study is centered on a main story that incorporates all of the structures and vocabulary that are practiced in class.
 Each unit has a cultural theme, such as leisure activities, food/restaurants, school, family life, and travel.
-Writing skills continue to develop through class dictations, speed writes, and letter writing to penpals in Canada.
+Writing skills continue to develop through class dictations, speed writes, and letter writing to penpals.
 Grammar questions pertaining to such issues as verb endings and adjective agreement arise naturally in French class.
 Grammar topics are viewed in context and as part of the whole language.
-In preparation for the Junior High annual trip to Quebec City and Montreal, students study the history and culture of the area and then have an opportunity to put all of their French knowledge to use.

 Music Theory: In their mini, Seventh Graders study the theory of music.
 Topics include: aural intervallic and triadic discernment, musical literacy and note-reading facility, and the interconnectedness of mathematics, languages, and music as both a science and an art form.
 Students are introduced to basic keyboard skills and the construction and execution of major scales at the piano.
 Through specific assignments, students explore great master works (such as Beethoven’s Fifth Symphony), analyze key themes, compose original melodies as an homage to Beethoven, and produce their own podcasts exploring a movement of Beethoven’s Sixth Symphony (The Pastorale) which resonates with them.

 Group: In Group, students rehearse for the music that they sing during many traditions at Far Brook.
 This Upper School choir includes all students in grades 6-8.
-The ensemble prepares the music of the Thanksgiving Processional, An Evening of Choral Music-Stabat Mater, and the Spring Choral Concert.
+The ensemble prepares the music of the Thanksgiving Processional, Stabat Mater and Other Voices, and the Spring Choral Concert.

 Boys’ Choir: Boys’ Choir consists of boys in Grades Six, Seven, and Eight and sometimes the men of the faculty and staff.
 Repertoire is selected specifically for the musical range of the male voices.
 Boys’ Choir sings at Morning Meeting and performs at the Spring Choral Concert.